4knahs/snpe-docker/README.md

 * Mounts the `mount/` folder into `/mnt/files` in the container.
 This is to be able to access your models but also retrieve the results from snpe runs.
 * Runs with priviledged mode and mounts `/dev/bus/usb`.
 This is to give the container visibility into adb devices connected via usb.

-All the snpe binaries should be accessible (e.g., `snpe-onnx-to-dlc`, `snpe-dlc-info`, `snpe-dlc-quantize`).
+All the snpe binaries should be accessible (e.g., `snpe-onnx-to-dlc`, `snpe-dlc-info`, `snpe-dlc-quantize`, etc).

 ## ONNX to DLC

-First, the onnx model (named `model.onnx`) should be placed in a folder named `mount/` in the root of this project (i.e., `mount/model.onnx`).
+First, the onnx model (named `model.onnx`) should be placed in the `mount/` folder (i.e., `mount/model.onnx`).

 Then, we included an helper script (`run.sh`) that basically runs the docker instance but also does a few more steps:
-* Kill the local adb daemon - this is to ensure that adb devices are visible from within the container
+* Kill the local adb daemon - this is to ensure that adb devices are visible from within the container.
-* Docker build - in case you missed the previous step
+* Docker build - in case you missed the previous step.
 * Docker run - this is the same as shown above, with the mount and priviledged properties.

 To convert `mount/model.onnx` simply run: